psychemedia/island-storynotes/spithead_mutiny.md

 The mutterings started again.

 A couple of days later, word started to get out about a debate in the House of Lords.
-It was now ten days after the end of the mutin; which is to say, ten days after the end of the *first* mutiny.
+It was now ten days after the end of the mutiny, which is to say, ten days after the end of the *first* mutiny.
 In the Lords debate, the Duke of Bedford had asked Lord Spencer, first Lord of the Admiralty, whether that House could expect to see any papers relating to the affairs at Portsmouth?
 If not, he would have to formally request them.
 Spencer had said, that as far as he was aware, there were no papers.

 Now you might remember that Parliamentary approval of the concessions was the final demand of the mutineers?
 And now it seemed as if this would not be forthcoming...